csabapalfi/awesome-pagespeed-metrics/README.md

 ### First Paint (FP)

-First Paint reports the time when the browser first rendered after navigation.
+First Paint reports the time when **the browser first rendered after navigation**.
 This excludes the default background paint, but includes non-default background paint.
 This is the first key moment developers care about in page load – when the browser has started to render the page.

-* Lab: N/A but similar to [Start render](#start-render) in WPT
+* Lab: LightHouse JSON report includes it but not the HTML report, also similar to [Start render](#start-render) in WPT
 * Field: Chrome 60+, Opera 47+, CrUX
 * [Spec - FP - W3C](https://w3c.github.io/paint-timing/)

 ### First Contentful Paint (FCP)

-First Contentful Paint marks the time at which the first text or image is painted.

-FCP reports the time when the browser first rendered any text, image (including background images), non-white canvas or SVG.
+First Contentful Paint marks the time at which the **first text or image is painted** (including background images), non-white canvas or SVG.
 This includes text with pending webfonts.
 This is the first time users could start consuming page content.

 * Lab: Lighthouse
 * Field: Chrome 60+, Opera 47+, CrUX